syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/100_osquery/README.md

 ### Example: Using the osquery() driver with custom configuration

-The following syslog-ng OSE configuration sample reads osquery result logs from the /tmp/osquery_input.log file, and writes the log messages generated from the traps into a file.
+The following {{ site.product.short_name }} configuration sample reads osquery result logs from the /tmp/osquery_input.log file, and writes the log messages generated from the traps into a file.
 Using the format-json template, the outgoing message will be a well-formed JSON message.